Why Call It Congo?

 These names were normally used to identify the African geographical origin of a particular bird's ancestry, such as CONGO AFRICAN GREY: from the Central African Congo Republic(Zaire) and other central regions of Africa.
 CAMEROON AFRICAN GREY: from the Cameroon region of Africa also central Africa.
 WEST AFRICAN GREY or GHANA GREY: from GHANA or the more western regions of Africa such as the Ivory Coast and Guinea.

-Some less informed breeders and dealers try to attach these exotic sounding market names to their birds today describing certain size or color variations, such as, one breeder told me that he has a pair of large Cameroon African Greys he would like to sell me.
-I asked him how did he know these birds origin?
-He replied with " Oh, I don't know where they came from, but they are large and silver " therefore they are the Cameroon African Greys or so he was told by a dealer.
-Some dealers knew that by attaching these names they could demand higher prices from the general public and even to so called experts even today, just look on the internet or pick up Bird Talk Magazine, the ads are full of advertisers with CONGO or CAMEROONs for sale.
-I get a laugh every time, sometimes even harder than when I see Bolivian or Columbian Scarlet Macaws for sale, but thats another story.
+Some less informed breeders and dealers try to attach these exotic sounding market names to their birds today describing certain size or color variations, such as this little story, one local breeder told me that he has a pair of large big silvers Cameroon African Greys he would like to sell me.
+I asked him, how did he know these birds origin or ancestry?
+He replied with " Oh, I don't know where they came from or where their parents came from, but they are large and silver " therefore they are the Cameroon African Greys or so he was told by a dealer.
+Some dealers knew that by attaching these names they could demand higher prices from the general public and even to some so called experts even today, just look on the internet or pick up Bird Talk Magazine, the ads are full of advertisers with CONGO or CAMEROONs or big silvers cameroons for sale.
+I get a laugh every time i see these ads and people trying place these names on their birds, when they do not even know what they mean.
+I laugh even harder sometimes when I see somone calling their birds Bolivian or Columbian Scarlet Macaws for sale, but thats another story.

 The Timneh subspecies from the western regions is nowhere even close to looking like the red tail.
 They are small, dark, have a dark or maroon tail and have a light horn colored upper beak.
-This true and the only available subspecies is totally different.
-There is no way to confuse them with the real nominate African Grey.
+This is the true and the only available subspecies is totally different.
+There is no way to confuse them with the real nominate African Grey. (red tails)

 ROYAL BIRD COMPANY journals